aaronkw/humanbase-docs/docs/seek.rst

 You can ask questions such as:

-- What are the datasets in the compendium where my query genes are co-expressed?
+- What are the datasets in the compendium where my query genes are coexpressed?

-- Are these datasets with query co-expression seem to be associated with a particular disease or tissue type?
+- Are these datasets with query coexpression seem to be associated with a particular disease or tissue type?

 What are the advantages of SEEK?